NickyDaB/CCNY-SCI-31920/exercises/my_first_github_repo/my_first_github_repo.md

 Awesome, looks like my stuff was copied correctly.

-If I open the file up we see everthing we saw on GitHub.com - mainly an empty folder with the readme file.
+If I open the file up we see everything we saw on GitHub.com - mainly an empty folder with the readme file.

 ![screenshot](16.png)

-Sweet eveything seems in check.
+Sweet everything seems in check.
 Now, we are pretty much set up to do the actual work.

 *Wait... what do you mean **NOW** we start the work!?*